-- Operating netback is a non-GAAP measure, presented on a product and sales barrel basis on page 25 of the Q2 2019 news release. - Derived from the Energy segmented information (P&L), after adjusting for items not directly attributable to the revenues and costs associated with production and delivery of our proprietary Fort Hills product. - Excludes depreciation, taxes and other costs not directly attributable to production and delivery of Fort Hills product.
+- Operating netback is a non-GAAP measure, presented on a product and sales barrel basis on page 25 of the Q2 2019 news release. - Derived from the Energy segmented information (P&L), after adjusting for items not directly attributable to the revenues and costs associated with production and delivery. - Excludes depreciation, taxes and other costs not directly attributable to production and delivery of Fort Hills product.